ergo-services/ergo/README.md

 ![image](https://user-images.githubusercontent.com/118860/113710255-c57d5500-96e3-11eb-9970-20f49008a990.png)

+* Support Erlang 24
 * Erlang node (run single/[multinode](#multinode))
 * [embedded EPMD](#epmd) (in order to get rid of erlang' dependencies)
 * Spawn Erlang-like processes
 * Register/unregister processes with simple atom
-* `GenServer` behaviour support (with atomic state)
+* `GenServer` behavior support (with atomic state)
-* `Supervisor` behaviour support (with all known restart strategies support)
+* `Supervisor` behavior support (with all known restart strategies support)
-* `Application` behaviour support
+* `Application` behavior support
-* `GenStage` behaviour support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
+* `GenStage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
 This is abstraction built on top of `GenServer` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.
 Example here `examples/genstage` or just run it `go run ./examples/genstage` to see it in action
-* `GenSaga` behaviour support.
+* `GenSaga` behavior support.
 * Connect to (accept connection from) any Erlang node within a cluster (or clusters, if running as multinode)
 * Making sync request `process.Call`, async - `process.Cast` or `process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
 * Monitor processes/nodes